Roman Catholic Diocese of Münster: History

 The diocese was canonically erected in 800 by Pope Leo III.
 In 1803 the diocese was secularized by the Imperial Delegates Enactment and broken up into numerous parts.
 Freiherr von Fürstenberg administered as vicar-general the ecclesiastical affairs of the diocese even during the short supremacy of the French (1806-13).
 After his death, in 1810, the administrator was his former coadjutor, Clement Augustus von Droste-Vischering, later Archbishop of Cologne.
-In the years 1813-15 the diocese was administered, without the authorization of the pope, by Count Ferdinand Augustus von Spiegel, arbitrarily appointed by Napoleon, and to whom Droste-Vischering had given his faculties by subdelegation.
+In the years 1813-15 the diocese was administered, without the authorization of the pope, by Ferdinand August von Spiegel, arbitrarily appointed by Napoleon, and to whom Droste-Vischering had given his faculties by subdelegation.

 The see had been vacant for twenty years when Ferdinand von Lunninck (1821-25), formerly Prince-Bishop of Corvey, was appointed.
 On account of illness, he left the administration to Jodok Hermann von Zurmühlen, already an old man, whom he made pro-vicar.
 The succeeding bishop was Kaspar Max, Freiherr von Droste-Vischering (1824-46), who, having been auxiliary bishop of the diocese since 1795, had confirmed many hundreds of thousands and ordained over 2200 priests.
 His administration was greatly hampered by the petty and far-reaching supervision of the Government.
 In place of the university, suppressed in 1818, he was able to open, in 1832, an academy with philosophical and theological faculties.

 During the episcopate of John Gregory Müller (1847-70), fruitful popular missions were held in many places, many churches were rebuilt, and a large number of religious houses and benevolent institutions were founded with the active assistance of the laity.
 During the Kulturkampf Bishop John Bernhard Brinkmann (1870-89) suffered fines, imprisonment, and from 1875 to 1884, banishment.
 He witnessed the destruction of much that had been established by his predecessors and by himself.

 In 1886 the old west tower of St. Lambert's Church, Münster was demolished and replaced.

 It lost territory on 23 February 1957 to the newly established Diocese of Essen.